zh19910202/AIClient-2-API/README-EN.md

 </div>

 > `GeminiCli2API` is a versatile and lightweight API proxy designed for maximum flexibility and ease of use.
-It uses a Node.js HTTP server to transform various backend APIs, such as Google Gemini (CLI authorized), OpenAI, and Claude, into a standard OpenAI format interface.
-The project is ready to use out-of-the-box—simply run `npm install` and it's good to go, no complex setup required.
+It uses a Node.js HTTP server to transform various backend APIs, such as Google Gemini (CLI authorized), OpenAI, Claude, and Kiro, into a standard OpenAI format interface.
+The project adopts modern modular architecture with strategy and adapter patterns, complete test coverage and health check mechanisms, ready to use out-of-the-box—simply run `npm install` and it's good to go.
 By easily switching the model provider in the configuration file, you can enable any OpenAI-compatible client or application to seamlessly use different large model capabilities through a single API address, completely eliminating the hassle of maintaining multiple configurations and dealing with incompatible interfaces.

 ---

 ## 💡 Core Advantages

-*   ✅ **Unified Access to Multiple Models**: One interface for Gemini, OpenAI, Claude, and other models.
+*   ✅ **Unified Access to Multiple Models**: One interface for Gemini, OpenAI, Claude, Kimi K2, GLM-4.5, and other latest models.
 Freely switch between different model service providers with simple startup parameters or request headers.
 *   ✅ **Break Through Official Limits**: By supporting authorization via the Gemini CLI's OAuth method, it effectively bypasses the rate and quota limits of the official free API, allowing you to enjoy higher request quotas and usage frequency.
 *   ✅ **Break Through Client Limits**: Kiro API mode supports free use of Claude Sonnet 4 model.
 *   ✅ **Seamless OpenAI Compatibility**: Provides an interface fully compatible with the OpenAI API, allowing your existing toolchains and clients (like LobeChat, NextChat, etc.) to access all supported models at zero cost.